Isabel-Lockhart/CIERA/_pages/about.md

 Background
 ======
 Freshman year at DePaul, I became greatly interested in the universe at a large scale.
 The following summer I did research in computational astrophysics learning about star formation through the IllustrisTNG 300-1 simulation.
+Wanting to learn more about other branches of research, I became interested in oberservational astrophysics, leading me to apply for the CIERA REU.